-The boutique ambience of this hotel also makes it a real winner in the big apple.
+The boutique ambiance of this hotel also makes it a real winner in the big apple.
 So many of the hotels in New York are large and lack the personal touch.
 It is refreshing to be treated to the boutique feel and experience.

 Ideally located for the Financial District in New York City, at the corner of Wall Street and Water Street and about a 10-minute walk to the 9/11 Memorial, the Andaz Wall Street has lovely large rooms (starting at around 345 square feet) and is a great Hyatt branded hotel choice in New York.
-It is also well located for tourist sites including South Street Seaport and access to the Statue of Liberty and Ellis Island.
+It is also well located for tourist sites, including South Street Seaport, and access to the Statue of Liberty and Ellis Island.

-Rooms here have huge windows and spacious shower suites.
+The rooms here have huge windows and spacious shower suites.
 The windows make up one entire wall of the room and are huge.
 They let in loads of light.
 A narrow seat runs in front of them for sitting and enjoying the view.
 The windows also have automated blackout shades and sheer curtains to provide privacy from the building across the street.

-The Andaz Wall Street costs around US$275 per night.
+The Andaz Wall Street costs around $275 USD per night.
 If you book an award redemption, the cost will be 20,000 World Of Hyatt points per night throughout the year.
 This makes this property the cheapest of the two Andaz hotels in New York and makes it worth putting as a top choice for your next trip to the Big Apple.

 2. Andaz Fifth Avenue

-One of the best Hyatt hotels in NYC is the other Andaz, the Andaz 5th Avenue, which is really superb with large rooms, friendly staff and a great location.
-The fact that both Andaz hotels feel so much more boutique than other hotels in Manhatten, means that a stay here feels more homely and friendly than some of the larger hotels in the city.
+One of the best Hyatt hotels in NYC is the other Andaz, the Andaz 5th Avenue, which is really superb with large rooms, friendly staff, and a great location.
+The fact that both Andaz hotels feel so much more boutique than other hotels in Manhatten means that a stay here feels more homely and friendly than some of the larger hotels in the city.

-With 184-rooms, this hotel is a boutique when compared to the Grand Hyatt in New York which is enormous.
+With 184-rooms, this hotel is a boutique when compared to the Grand Hyatt in New York, which is enormous.
 I prefer the boutique feel of the Andaz.
 The hotel is located in a 1916 building that used to be the worldwide headquarters for fashion brand Tommy Hilfiger before becoming an Andaz hotel in 2010.

-The Andaz experience begins the moment you arrive through the bronze-coloured doors of our midtown Manhattan hotel and greeted by an Andaz Host.
+The Andaz experience begins the moment you arrive through the bronze-colored doors of our midtown Manhattan hotel and greeted by an Andaz Host.
 Have a drink in the bar downstairs while checking in via iPads.
 The whole experience feels very boutique, plus the welcome drink is a blessing and helps to pass the time while the process takes place.
 A really nice touch.
 Rooms are large loft-style rooms, spacious by Manhattan standards and minimalist in design with a great bed.
-Rooms are between 322 and 404 square feet but the high ceilings make them feel larger.
-Ask for a room as high up as possible as there is some minor street noise in the lower level rooms.
+Rooms are between 322 and 404 square feet, but the high ceilings make them feel larger.
+Ask for a room as high up as possible as there is some minor street noise in the lower-level rooms.
 The higher rooms have a superb view and a window seat so that you feel like you are sitting in your very own loft apartment.
-There are also 47 spacious suites offer private balconies or landscaped terraces.
+There are also 47 spacious suites that offer private balconies or landscaped terraces.

 As usual with Andaz hotels, nonalcoholic minibar items were complimentary.
 You get a few cans of soda and plenty of water bottles.
 Snacks are a bag of crisps and a chocolate bar with nuts.
-In the bathroom, there are two sinks and a great shower (again usual for Andaz hotels, usually you need to book a suite to get a bathtub).
+In the bathroom, there are two sinks and a great shower (again, usual for Andaz hotels, you usually need to book a suite to get a bathtub).
 Toiletries are from Brooklyn-based Apotheke.

 3. Park Hyatt New York

-The Park Hyatt New York is probably the most luxurious Hyatt hotel in New York with a price tag to match.
-We think you get better value from your stay at the Andaz hotels in New York, but this remains an iconic and excellent hotel to book, if you are looking for a Hyatt hotel in New York.
+The Park Hyatt New York is probably the most luxurious Hyatt hotel in New York, with a price tag to match.
+We think you get better value from your stay at the Andaz hotels in New York, but this remains an iconic and excellent hotel to book if you are looking for a Hyatt hotel in New York.

 World-renowned interior design firm, Yabu Pushelberg, created the vision for the hotel’s interior design, inspired by New York’s most illustrious Upper East Side homes.
-In keeping with the residential feel of the hotel, each guest room is experienced as a series of chambers, with dedicated spaces for sleeping, dressing, resting and working, defined by unique architectural screens and custom walnut millwork.
+In keeping with the residential feel of the hotel, each guest room is experienced as a series of chambers, with dedicated spaces for sleeping, dressing, resting, and working, defined by unique architectural screens and custom walnut millwork.
 Partnering with New York City icons such as Carnegie Hall and Central Park Conservancy, Park Hyatt New York offers guests a culturally authentic experience.
-The hotel has also partnered with luxury brand, Le Labo, to offer guests one-of-a-kind custom bath amenities: Tubereuse 40.
+The hotel has also partnered with luxury brand Le Labo to offer guests one-of-a-kind custom bath amenities: Tubereuse 40.